BSTAR-NL/BSTAR-NL/README.md

 - 👋 Hi, I’m @BSTAR-NL
-- 👀 Focussed on Technology development related to bio-based economy & food & water security
+- 👀 Focussed on bio-based and/or circular Technology Development related to; chemicals, food, energy & water
-- 🌱 I’m looking to collaborate on Github with a variety of technology based developments that include IT, and need help comming up with some awsome code and fitting systems that support these technologies.
+- 🌱 looking to collaborate on Github to further develope a variety of technology concepts and find fitting demographics and settings for implementation.

 <!---